SteevAnalytics/Contoso-Sales-Analysis/Recommendations.md

-# 🔍 Recommendations for Contoso Data Analysis (2014–2016)
+# 🔍 Recommendations for Contoso Sales Analysis (2014–2016)

 This document provides actionable recommendations based on the insights gained from the Contoso dataset analysis.
 The focus areas include Sales, Profit, and Returns.